openownership/bods-dev-handbook/standard_releases.md

 ## Overview

 Development is normally done on the `main` branch.
-All released versions of the standard live in other, specially named, release branches (**not tags**).
+All released versions of the standard are in specially named release branches (**not tags**).

-By default, new work should happen on a branch taken from the main branch and be merged back into main, via a pull request, as soon as possible.
+New work should happen on a branch taken from the main branch and be merged back into main, via a pull request, as soon as possible.
 However, in some cases you may need to branch from a specific release branch and merge your changes back into that release branch.
 It's best to discuss this before making changes if you're unsure.

-Note that the default, merging into main, does not release any changes to the world immediately.
-Changes in main will be incorporated into the next release of the standard, which may be some time.
+Note that the default, merging into main, does not release any changes immediately.
+Changes in main will be incorporated into the next release of the standard, which may be some time later.
 If your changes affect the current, or older, versions they must be released by bringing the changes into those respective release branches.
-This can introduce complications, so again is best confirmed ahead of time.
+This can introduce complications, so is best discussed ahead of time.

 ## Versioning

-The Standard is given release numbers, following roughly the principles of [Semantic Versioning](https://semver.org/), where each part of a version number has significance to users and is used by them to understand the differences between versions.
+Releases follow the principles of [Semantic Versioning](https://semver.org/).
+A new release is only required for normative changes to the standard.

+This distinguishes between:
+* MAJOR version releases, which make backwards-incompatible changes (e.g. from 1.2.0 to 2.0.0)
+* MINOR version releases, which add functionality in a backwards-compatible manner (e.g. from  1.1.0 to 1.2.0)
+* PATCH version releases, which make backwards-compatible bugfixes (e.g. from 2.0.0 to 2.0.1)

+If a change is backwards-compatible, this means that data shared using the earlier version of the standard will still meet the requirements of the latest version. (e.g. data shared in 1.0.0 format will also comply with the requirements for version 1.1.0 or 1.0.1)

-These version numbers are applied in the main BODS repository [github.com/openownership/data-standard](https://github.com/openownership/data-standard) as a naming convention for release branches, for example:
+Version numbers are applied in the main BODS repository [github.com/openownership/data-standard](https://github.com/openownership/data-standard) as a naming convention for release branches, for example: